 Check out the Hotel Avino (gorgeous) and the gardens at Villa Rufolo (you will recognize the iconic view that's in every guide book).
 The lovely main square has pretty average restaurants, but a paninoteca with atmosphere will do just fine if you’re hungry.
 Or you could leave town and lunch at Monastero Santa Rosa (which is back in the direction of Positano) or continue along the coast to Aqua Pazza in Cetara.
 A tiny village you might want to visit along the way home is Atrani.
 Adorable.

 Whether you are staying in Positano or not, it will eventually drive you crazy.
 The steep walk down to the water from the coast road is full of tourist shops (read: tacky) and hundreds of tourists willing to buy them.
-Once at the bottom you may be too hungry or thirsty to climb back up (and go over to Next 2).
+Once at the bottom you may be too hungry or thirsty to climb back up.
 So if you absolutely need some nourishment, Chez Black and Tre Sorelle have pretty much the same menu.
 Decent fare (it is Southern Italy, after all) and not bad pizza.
 But again, only if you can’t get back up to the top and out of the center of the madness.

 Last but not least, my favorite town on the Amalfi Coast.
 Praiano is where I like to stay and pretend to be a local.
+Praiano is a working village with great views and very friendly people.
+(BTW, it’s the town where I leave my heart every time.)
 It just feels like home.
 No tourists (to speak of), very few shops, apart from a butcher, vegetable market and a one-of-a-kind convenience market aptly named Tutto per Tutti which sells everything from paper towels to the best prosciutto you’ve ever tasted.
-Also, one fab gift shop called La Bacheca which sells beautiful hand-made pieces from Vietri.
-It's a working village with great views and very friendly people.
-(BTW, it’s the town where I leave my heart every time.)
+Last but by no means least, one fabulous family-run gift shop called La Bacheca which sells the most beautiful ceramics from the Amalfi Coast.
+They ship anywhere in the world too!
+You will not be able to resist, I assure you!